-Action Stormwater System and Drainage Improvements -- --

-Description Ceresco can utilize stormwater systems comprising of ditches and culverts to convey runoff.
+Action Surge Protectors Status Complete - The village has implemented a battery backup of the server and installed surge protectors on computers.
+Action Stormwater System and Drainage Improvements Description Ceresco can utilize stormwater systems comprising of ditches and culverts to convey runoff.
 Undersized systems can contribute to localized flooding.
 Drainage improvements may include ditch upsizing, ditch cleanout and culvert improvements.
 These improvements can serve to more effectively convey runoff within villages, preventing interior localized flooding.
-Hazards Addressed Flooding Status Improvements were made to Laura Lane and a new sewer drain was included.
+Hazards Addressed Flooding Status Complete - Improvements were made to Laura Lane and a new sewer drain was included.
 Clearing out and replacing culverts is an ongoing process.
 No other specific areas have been identified.